dibangshu123/index.html/README.md

 # index.html

-#style.css
-#blog post on AI
+Blog post on AI //

-🌝Repository on Artificial Intelligence:  🧠
+🌝Artificial Intelligence:  🧠

 In this repository, I provide a brief introduction on Artificial Intelligence: How it's going to change our world and what are it's consequences on human life in the form of a blog post.